August 17, 2022 § Leave a comment

 April 4, 2011 § 1 Comment

-Master watercolorist Michael Reardon, who has been a part of the group for most of its history, brings the watercolorists to Alta Plaza, a favorite neighborhood park at the top of Pacific Heights with magnificent views and outstanding architecture.
+Master watercolorist Michael Reardon, who has been a part of the group for most of its history, brought the watercolorists to Alta Plaza, a favorite neighborhood park at the top of Pacific Heights with magnificent views and outstanding architecture.
 Reardon’s work has been honored by the California and American watercolor societies and the California Art Club.
 He is exhibiting his series, “The Fountains of Paris,” nearby at the Thomas Reynolds Gallery.

 December 1, 2009 § Leave a comment